BenKuhnhaeuser/RattanID/Skmer_Pipeline/Tutorial.md

 Recommended computational resource allocation: 4 cores, 4GB memory.

 ### Install required software
-Script is verified to work with the indicated software versions.
+The script is verified to work with the indicated software versions.
 - Trimmomatic 0.39
 - bbmap 38.96
 - Kraken 2.1.2
 - seqtk 1.3-r106
 - Skmer 3.2.1

 Installation using anaconda is recommended.
-Enable software installed with anaconda using `conda activate`.

 ### Download reference data
 Download the following data from Zenodo (https://doi.org/10.5281/zenodo.7733000):